Andrew-Gallimore/Portal.js/readme.md

 // (if it can't sync the change, the listener above won't be called) Portal.setDB("data_1", "I'm the data");
 ```

+See (index.html)[/index.html] for extensive example code of how system works.

 > [!IMPORTANT]
 > Data keys shouldn't start with "portal-" as that is a reserved prefix for events from the portal system itself.
 For example if there is a startup error `portal-start-error` or if another peer joins `portal-peer-joined`.
 See a full list of built-in portal events you can listen too: [here](#built-in-events)